sreeraghks97/data-analytics-portfolio/PowerBI/Email Marketing Analysis Project Files/Readme.md

 - Interactive filters and slicers

 ## 📊 Key Insights
-- Majority of users were female.
+- Majority of users were male.
 - Most users were couples with children.
 - Hyderabad had the highest enrollments.